Close

 In cooperation with Seodaemun-gu Health Center and the Department of Preventive Dentistry and Public Oral Health at Yonsei University College of Dentistry, LCK has set up tooth brushing facilities that provide dental checkups and instruction on proper oral care at educational institutions, where education on tooth brushing has been provided since 2014.

-Since 2022, LCK has set up tooth brushing facilities targeted toward children aged 6 to 7 and first-year elementary school students within Seoul’s Seodaemun District.
+LCK has set up tooth brushing facilities targeted toward elementary school students from first to sixth grades within Seoul’s Seodaemun District.
 At these facilities, dentists and dental hygienists provide ongoing oral care education and monitoring.
 Dental examinations are conducted twice a year for four years with follow-ups as needed.
 In order to ensure the children develop proper oral care habits, dental hygienists visit nursery schools, elementary schools and welfare facilities to educate them on such habits as brushing their teeth after meals as well as on correct preventive dentistry.

-In 2022, 62 nursery schools, 18 elementary schools and 14 welfare facilities participated with approximately 6,300 students receiving instruction on oral care, bringing the cumulative total number of students served to approximately 61,377.
+In 2023, 12 elementary schools participated with approximately 9,632 students receiving instruction on oral care, bringing the cumulative total number of students served to 71,009.

 photo